 In an industry so reliant on the safety of it’s products, the infiltration of substandard fakes and copies can be devastating for both businesses and consumers alike.

 The Problem of Counterfeiting

 Yet counterfeiting doesn’t just impact the consumer.
 It can also cause reputational damage to brands, and of course represents potential lost income revenue for legitimate businesses who have often already invested large sums into product compliance and safety.
 Large companies typically benefit from expert brand protection, small business owners can often lack the resources and know-how to defend their intellectual property.
-As a result, SMEs which manufacture and sell online may find themselves struggling to combat counterfeits.
+As a result, SMEs which manufacture and sell online may find themselves struggling to combat fakes.

 The Toy Industry

 Not immune to this trend, the toy sector is an industry giant generating over £70bn worldwide.
 The UK alone sees an average spend of £400 per child.
 Dominated by five key players – Hasbro, Lego, Mattel, Namco Banda and Jakks Pacific (each of which form a significant proportion) – the majority of businesses in the toy industry today are small to medium-sized enterprises.
 With around 5,000 of toy companies European-based, nearly all (99%) are SMEs, creating over 200,000 direct and indirect jobs – and bearing the brunt of counterfeiting activities 2.
 According to the British Toy and Hobby Association (BTHA), buyers complete 37% of all toy purchases online.
 Given over half of consumers believe everything online is safety-checked, this leaves them very vulnerable to scams and unsafe products.

 The Importance of Safety